Doubly nonlinear stochastic evolution equations

 We infer that the following uniform estimate holds:

 Hence, the trace term on the right-hand side of It\^o's formula can be estimated by

 Finally, by the Burkholder-Davis-Gundy and Young inequalities we have, for every $\delta>0$,

-where $c$ si a positive constant, depending on data only.
+where $c$ is a positive constant, depending on data only.
 Hence, recalling that $A$ and $B$ have linear growth, taking supremum in time, power $q/2$ and expectations in It\^o's formula, choosing $\delta$ small enough, rearranging the terms, and employing the Gronwall lemma yield the first three desired estimates.
-Moreover, the fourth and fifth estimates easily follows from (H7) and the properties of the stochastic integral.
+Moreover, the fourth and fifth estimates easily follow from \RRR(H8) \EEE and the properties of the stochastic integral.

 Let us show now the last two estimates: since $(B_\lambda u^\eps_\lambda)_{\lambda,\eps}$ is uniformly bounded in the space $L^q(\Omega; L^2(0,T; V^*))$, we have

 for a positive constant $M$ independent of $\lambda$ and $\eps$.
 Now, since $\eta\in(0,1/2)$ and $q>2$, we have that $1-1/2>\eta-1/q$, so the Sobolev embeddings imply that $H^1(0,T; V^*)\embed W^{\eta,q}(0,T; V^*)$ continuously, hence by comparison in the equation we have